 Neil’s favourite authors are Evelyn Waugh, William Boyd, E.M.
 Forster, Ernest Hemingway and J.B.
 Priestley.
 He also admires football writers David Goldblatt, Jonathan Wilson, Brian Glanville, Simon Kuper and Jimmy Burns.

 Some of the publications, Neil has written for include:

-The New European; The Daily Mail; The Sunday Express; The Mail on Sunday; The Times; Time Out; World Soccer; Club Europe; Football Europe; Shoot; Match; The Footballer; The Birmingham Mail; Western Mail; Eastern Daily Press; East Anglian Times; The Hitchin Comet; The Stevenage Mercury; The Advertiser; Beds on Sunday; Herts on Sunday; The Rough Guides; European Football Yearbook; The Non-League Paper; The Bucks Herald; Football Weekends; Football Pink; Women in Banking; The British-German Chamber of Commerce; Infrastructure Investor magazine; Global Technology; Risk; Flow.
+The New European; The Daily Mail; The Sunday Express; The Mail on Sunday; The Times; Time Out; World Soccer; Club Europe; Football Europe; Shoot; Match; The Footballer; The Birmingham Mail; Western Mail; Eastern Daily Press; East Anglian Times; The Hitchin Comet; The Stevenage Mercury; The Advertiser; Beds on Sunday; Herts on Sunday; The Rough Guides; European Football Yearbook; The Non-League Paper; The Bucks Herald; Football Weekends; Football Pink; Women in Banking; The British-German Chamber of Commerce; Infrastructure Investor magazine; Global Technology; Risk; Flow; The Review.

 You can contact Game of the People here: email@example.com